Robot-Learning-Collective/robot-learning-collective.github.io/vla-0-smol.md

   </div>
   <div style="flex:1 1 320px; min-width:280px; max-width:480px; text-align:center;">
     <img src="/assets/vla-0-smol/media_videos_eval_video_100000_90766c2977b1eb305cd3.gif" alt="Libero demo" style="width:100%; height:auto; border-radius:4px;">
-    <p style="font-size: 0.9rem; color: #667; margin-top: 8px;"><em>Example of successful demonstration of table-top robot arm performing pick-and-place task</em></p>
+    <p style="font-size: 0.9rem; color: #667; margin-top: 8px;"><em>Example of a successful demonstration of a tabletop robot arm performing a pick-and-place task</em></p>
   </div>
 </div>

 [**LIBERO**](https://libero-project.github.io/main.html) is a 3D robotic manipulation suite designed to evaluate how agents transfer and retain skills across a diverse range of tasks.
 In this environment, an agent operates a 7-DOF robotic arm within kitchen or tabletop settings, observing the scene via RGB images from both a workspace camera and a wrist-mounted camera.

 Success is measured by the agent's ability to complete long-horizon tasks and maintain its performance on previously learned tasks after acquiring new ones.
-Following the VLA0 paper, we compared our model across four specific task suites:
+Following the VLA-0 paper, we compared our model across four specific task suites:

 - **Object:** Tests generalizable object recognition by varying the types of objects manipulated (e.g., "pick up the `ketchup/milk/juice` and put it in the basket").
 - **Spatial:** Focuses on spatial relationships and layouts (e.g., "put the bowl on the plate" with varying initial object positions).